pnnl/ruleset-checking-tool/docs/section18/Rule_18-1.md

 **Notes:**
-1. this rule is written such that if at least one system serving the zone is the expected type, it passes.
+1. this rule is written such that if all of the systems serving the zone is the expected type, it passes.
 In Appendix G, only one system per zone is allowed in the baseline model, however, this is covered by another rule.
 2. I strongly feel that if the system types don't match, we need to provide logic to tell the user why they don't match.
 The details of how to set up the various baseline system types can be seen as "rules" that are not reflected elsewhere in the schema.